status-im/status-web/apps/website/docs/messaging-and-web3-browser/messages-faq.md

 ### Can Status read my messages?

 No. No one besides you and the intended recipient can read your messages.
-For more information on how Status messaging protects your privacy, check out [About your Status keys][about-status-keys].
+For more information on how Status messaging protects your privacy, check out [About your Status keys](../your-profile-and-preferences/understand-your-status-keys-and-recovery-phrase#about-status-keys.md).

 ### Who owns the peer-to-peer network nodes?